Whistleblowing: United States

 The US Department of Labor's Whistleblower Protection Program can handle many types of retaliation claims based on legal actions an employee took or was perceived to take in the course of their employment.
 Moreover, in the United States, if the retaliation occurred due to the perception of who the employee is as a person, the Equal Employment Opportunity Commission may be able to accept a complaint of retaliation.
-In an effort to overcome those fears, in 2010 Dodd–Frank Wall Street Reform and Consumer Protection Act was put forth to provide great incentive to whistleblowers.
-For example, if a whistleblower gave information which could be used to legally recover over one million dollars; then they could receive ten to thirty percent of it.
+In an effort to overcome those fears, in 2010, the Dodd–Frank Wall Street Reform and Consumer Protection Act was put forth to provide great incentive to whistleblowers.
+For example, if a whistleblower gave information that could be used to legally recover over one million dollars, then they could receive ten to thirty percent of it.

 Whistleblowers have risen within the technology industry as it has expanded in recent years.
-Protection for these specific whistleblowers falls short; they often end up unemployed or worse- in jail.
-The Dodd-Frank Wall Street Reform and Consumer Protection Act offers an incentive for private sector whistleblowers, but only if they go to the SEC with information.
+Protection for these specific whistleblowers falls short; they often end up unemployed or in jail.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act offers an incentive for private sector whistleblowers but only if they go to the SEC with information.
 If a whistleblower acts internally, as they often do in the technology industry, they are not protected by the law.
-Scandals, such as the Dragonfly search engine scandal and the Pompliano lawsuit against snapchat, have drawn attention to whistleblowers in technology.
+Scandals such as the Dragonfly search engine scandal and the Pompliano lawsuit against Snapchat have drawn attention to whistleblowers in technology.

-The federally recognized National Whistleblower Appreciation Day is observed annually on 30 July, on the anniversary of the country's original 1778 whistleblower protection law.
+The federally recognized National Whistleblower Appreciation Day is observed annually on July 30, on the anniversary of the country's original 1778 whistleblower protection law.

 Other countries

-There are comprehensive laws in New Zealand and South Africa.
-A number of other countries have recently adopted comprehensive whistleblower laws including Ghana, South Korea, and Uganda.
-They are also being considered in Kenya and Rwanda.
-The European Court of Human Rights ruled in 2008 that whistleblowing was protected as freedom of expression.
-Nigeria has progressed into formulating the Whistleblowing Policy in 2016.
-However, this has not yet been established as law.
-The Whistle-blower Protection bill is still pending at the National Assembly.
-In February 2017, Nigeria also set up a whistleblowing policy against corruption and other ills in the country.
+South Africa adopted legal protections for whistleblowers with the Protected Disclosures Act No. 26 of 2000 (PDA), in order "to shield employees from occupational detriment when reporting misconduct".
+The PDA was further strengthened by the passage of an Amendment Act in 2017.

-Advocacy for whistleblower rights and protections
+A number of other countries have adopted comprehensive whistleblower laws, including Ghana's Whistleblowers Act (Act 720), 2006.